Farthest Frontier: All Diseases & Cures

 Disease Name Prevention of Disease

-Cholera You need to make sure to have enough well for villagers and compost yards for collecting waste.
+Cholera You need to have enough wells for villagers and compost yards to collect waste.

 Exposure Make sure to have enough firewood for villagers, especially in winter.
 Exposure can cause the death of villagers instantly, so try to have firewood and never run out of it.